Kysuce: Modern age

 In the second half of the 16th century incurred for shepherding rights settlements Dunajov, Ochodnica a Stará Bystrica.

 The oldest settlement based on this law has been Turzovka.
-It was established Bytča estate of Turzo and began to be built in the late 16th century.
-First mentioned in 1601.
+First mentioned in 1601, it was an established Bytča estate of Turzo and began to be built in the late 16th century.

 Additional settlements of Kysuce colonization based on this law include: Olešná, Vysoká nad Kysucou (from the homesteads in the early 18th century.
 Settlement began to shape Makov) mentioned in 1619.
 Lodno, Horelica, Raková, Svrčinovec a Staškov are first mentioned in 1640.
-In 1641 Oščadnica is written.
+In 1641, Oščadnica is written.
 As a brand new complex provides landowners Nová Bystrica in 1662.
 Also Zborov, Pažite i Zákopčie are mentioned here as villages for the first time.
 Radôstka and Lutiše were built by the people of Stará Bystrica in around half of the 17th century. Čierne is mentioned in 1662 also built by locals.

 In 1696, a new village Riečnica, which was shared by Löwenburgs homestead in 1713.
 In division and in the borders Riečnica in the border states and Nova Bystrica mentions Vychylovka settlement, which later developed into a separate village.
 New Bystrica was part of the "mons Havrjelka" and "aqua Oselnicza" below which arose later hamlets inhabitants of the Old and New Bystrica.
 Their association was founded in 1950 Harvelka village.
 At the same time arose the vast Turzovka, of which only recently created municipality Klokočov, Korňa and Dlhá nad Kysucou.

 The Manor-house in Radola is one of the oldest historical monuments in Kysuce.